scenevr/server/docs/source/scene.md

 Add an event listener for the named event.

-## removeEventListener(event)
+## removeEventListener(event, listener)

-Removes all event listeners for the named event.
+Removes the event listeners for the named event.

 ## createElement(nodeName)